Current Repo Rate: 2022_WC

 What is the Current Repo Rate?

-The Reserve Bank of India last revised its rates on 8 June 2023, following which some specific rates have changed.
+Recently, the Reserve Bank of India revised its rates on 07 June 2024, following which some specific rates have changed.

 Interest Rate Type Current Rate Last Updated On